hajnalmt/home_dirs/README.md

 Git, GVim, Expect, Rsync, Tmux, Tcl, Vim

 #### Install my little setup
-If you already installed the packages mentioned above, the start the
+If you already installed the packages mentioned above, then start the
 <code>./temp/setup_env.sh</code>
 script and open a new terminal.
 It will do every work for you.